visiongirles/Telegram/README.md

+# LEGACY BELOW .
+DELETE WHEN FINISHED IF NEEDED

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.